 Betws-y-Coed and the Swallow Falls

-Betws-y-Coed was probably the biggest village we stopped off in over the course of our weekend – but that doesn’t mean it’s big by any means!
-Betws-y-Coed is the perfect place to stop if you’re in need of some hiking gear as most of the shops in the village cater to such needs.
+Betws-y-Coed was probably the biggest village we stopped off in over the course of our weekend.
+But that doesn’t mean it’s big by any means!
+Betws-y-Coed is the perfect place to stop if you’re in need of some hiking gear.
+Most of the shops in the village catered to such needs.

 The Swallow Falls are smaller than the ones near Dolgellau but are still impressive.
 They tumble down over crags and under a bridge in the centre of the village.

 We took a walk along the river away from the falls and skipped in and out of the puddles.
 The walk goes from being in open fields, to forests, crossing streams and spotting ducks and squirrels go about their day.

 For lunch or dinner you’re not short of options.
 If it’s a cold day fish and chips will always go down well!

 Portmadog is referred to as the gateway of Snowdonia and is home to the Ffestiniog railway (a 13 1/2 miles long railway that will transport you through mountains and forests.
 It was once an important port used for shipping of slate from nearby mines.
 Since then it has become a shopping hub for residents and tourists alike.
 Take a wander around the port and shop the independent craft shops in the town.

 Have you ever been to a beach you’re allowed to take your car onto?
 No?
 Well you should get yourself down to Blackrock Sands near Portmadog.
 The long sandy beach is one of few beaches in the UK you can legally take your car right on to.
 Feel free to drive up and down the sands in your car then take a walk in the dunes.
 If it’s too chilly for a picnic on the sand at least you can sit in your car and watch the waves with the heating on!